microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-your-plugin.md

    1. Data can be shared between plugins through the creation of a Data-Processing Pipeline
    2. The SDK facilities efficient processing of `DataSources` through a Data-Processing Pipeline

 > :warning: While the SDK fully supports "simple" plugin framework plugins, many of its features are designed with the "data-processing pipeline" framework in mind.
-If you choose to use the "simple" plugin framework, __you will not be able to utilize several SDK features (such as the ones listed below) in your plugin__.
+If you choose to use the "simple" plugin framework, __you will not be able to use several SDK features (such as the ones listed below) in your plugin__.
 Going forward, the primary focus of new SDK features will be centered around data-processing pipelines.

 It is __highly recommended__ that you use a data-processing pipeline framework when constructing your plugin.
 There are multiple benefits to this framework:
 1. `DataSources` are processed in an efficient manner